ChrisCepeda/MemoryGame-project/README.md

 ## :mechanical_arm: Skills developed
  **:zap: Practicing an Agile workflow developing the product in sprints.
   :zap: Evolving our code collaboration skills trough GIT and GitHub.
  :zap: Creating a CSS grid layout containing each card.
- :zap: Using the CSS grid layout for the memory cards.
  :zap: Defining the variables and data in JavaScript.
  :zap: Create board, arrange cards and flip cards functions.<br>
  :zap: Check for match and replay function.<br>